Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

     print("------------------------------------------")
 ```

-Note: The Healthcare Entities Analysis service is currently available only in API version the v3.1 preview versions and is in gated preview.
+Note: The Healthcare Entities Analysis service is currently available only in the API v3.1 preview versions and is in gated preview.
 Since this is a gated preview, AAD is not supported.
 More information [here](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-for-health?tabs=ner#request-access-to-the-public-preview).

 ### Batch Analysis